luizbgomide/sovereign/rules.md

 title: Home
 ---

-# Rules
+## Rules

-This chapter covers the core rules of Sovereign.
-It endeavors to familiarize the reader with common terms, the goal of the game, the main procedures, and provide structure for commonly-occuring situations.
+This chapter introduces the core rules of *Sovereign*.
+It aims to familiarize you with key terms, the game’s goal, main procedures, and structure for common situations.

-Sovereign is a [Table-Top Role-Playing Game](https://en.wikipedia.org/wiki/Tabletop_role-playing_game), where a group of friends come together to imagine a fantasy adventure.
-One player (called the Game Master) prepares an an adventure and the other players [create characters](/character-creation) who will go on the adventure.
-The Game Master describes each situation to the Players, who then tell the Game Master what their Characters do.
-Their actions create new situations, which the Game Master describes, and the process repeats.
+*Sovereign* is a [Table-Top Role-Playing Game](https://en.wikipedia.org/wiki/Tabletop_role-playing_game), where a group of friends imagines a shared fantasy adventure.
+One player (the Game Master) prepares the adventure, while the others [create characters](/character-creation) to participate.
+The Game Master describes situations, and the players describe how their characters react.
+This interaction creates new situations, and the cycle continues.

-The players aim to defeat powerful monsters and recover valuable treasure, which rewards Experience Points.
-Unlike most games, there is no *winning* in a strict sense, but *playing well* looks like earning as many Experience Points as possible without dying.
-After earning enough Experience Points, their Characters [grow more powerful](#advancement), and can face fiercer challenges (which tend to be worth more and more Experience Points).
+The players aim to defeat monsters and recover treasure, gaining Experience Points in the process. *Sovereign* doesn’t have a strict concept of *winning*, but playing skillfully means gathering as many Experience Points as possible while avoiding death.
+As players earn Experience Points, their characters [grow stronger](#advancement), allowing them to face greater challenges that reward more Experience Points.

-The Game Master aims to resolve each situation **fairly**.
-There is no *winning* for the Game Master, but *playing well* involves creating [interesting, impactful, and informed choices](https://www.bastionland.com/2018/09/the-ici-doctrine-information-choice.html) for the players, and then fairly determing what happens next.
+The Game Master’s role involves resolving situations **fairly**.
+The Game Master doesn’t *win* in the traditional sense, but success involves creating [meaningful, informed choices](https://www.bastionland.com/2018/09/the-ici-doctrine-information-choice.html) for players and fairly determining the outcomes.

 ## Table Of Contents